Pharmaceutical Executive John Kapoor Sentenced To 66 Months In Prison In Opioid Trial

 Two other executives pleaded guilty and became cooperating witnesses.

-Kapoor's 66-month prison term is substantially less than the 15-year sentence recommended by federal prosecutors, but it is more than the one year requested by Kapoor's defense attorneys who maintained the executive's innocence and stressed his old age as reason for a short prison sentence.
 The other executives received between one year and 33 months, significantly less than many of the prison terms recommended by the federal prosecutors.

 Earlier on Thursday, Insys sales chief Alec Burkaloff was sentenced to 26 months in prison for his role in the bribery and fraud scheme.

-"This was an offense of greed," U.S. District Judge Allison Burroughs said before sentencing Burlakoff.
+"This was an offense of greed," Burroughs said before sentencing Burlakoff.

 The sales executive hired a stripper as a Subsys sales representative to help persuade doctors to boost prescriptions.
 The woman, named Sunrise Lee, eventually was promoted to oversee a third of the company's sales force.